Computer History - 2006

 Major computer events in 2006

-jQuery is first introduced in January 26, 2006.
+jQuery was first introduced on January 26, 2006.

 Other computer events in 2006

-On January 27, 2006 Western Union in the United States discontinued all telegram and commercial messaging services.
+On January 27, 2006, Western Union in the United States discontinued all telegram and commercial messaging services.

-On March 2, 2006 Wikipedia volunteers create the article that passes the 1,000,000 article mark.
+On March 2, 2006, Wikipedia volunteers created the article that passed the 1,000,000 article mark.

 The Walt Disney Company purchases Pixar for $7.4 billion and makes Steve Jobs Disney's largest shareholder.